Deploy Dragonfly on CKS

 ```

-If you did not specify your own password, you can get the password by looking at the `cw-dragonfly-db-password` secret in the `dragonfly` namespace.
-Note the password will be base64 encoded.
+If you didn't specify your own password, you can get the password by looking at the `cw-dragonfly-db-password` secret in the `dragonfly` namespace.
+Note the password is base64 encoded.

 ## Additional resources